 - do a physical examination to check for the physical signs of FH.

-Your doctor can then make a diagnosis using a set of guidelines called the Simon Broome criteria or the Dutch Lipid Clinical Network criteria.
-FH can be difficult to diagnose, so you might be diagnosed as having definite FH or possible FH.
+Your doctor can then make a clinical diagnosis using a set of guidelines called the Simon Broome criteria or the Dutch Lipid Clinical Network criteria.

-Your doctor might refer you to a lipid clinic for tests and treatment – these are centres run by specialists in blood fats and diseases of the heart and blood vessels.
+Your doctor should refer you to a specialist in a lipid clinic for tests and treatment and for confirmation of the diagnosis of FH.
+These are centres run by specialists in blood fats and diseases of the heart and blood vessels.

 Why get tested for FH?